TJ-Feledy/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+      -  Express middleware and Express router.

 - [ ] Describe Middleware?

+      -  Middleware is used to make changes to the request and response objects, and also uses the next() argument to move on to the next function.

 - [ ] Describe a Resource?

+      -  A resource is the specific information returned from the database.

 - [ ] What can the API return to help clients know if a request was successful?

+      -  A Response, usually containing a status code and an object.

 - [ ] How can we partition our application into sub-applications?

+      - By using express.Router() in a module and then exporting it for use within the main application.

 ## Project Setup